mittelmark/DGTcl/pandoc-tcl-filter/Readme.md

 The results from the code execution will be directly embedded in the text and will replace the Tcl code.
-Such inline statements should be short an concise and should not break over several lines.
+Such inline statements should be short and concise and should not break over several lines.

 Larger chunks of code can be placed within triple backticks such as in the example below.